OhmGeek/ThanCue/README.md

 # Development Team
 This software is being developed jointly by Mike Croall and Ryan Collins.

-# Features to implement:
+# Planned Features
 ## Show Mode
-Back/Pause button, in case someone accidentally presses go.
+- Back/Pause button, in case someone accidentally presses go
-A larger Go Button
+- A larger Go Button

 ## General
 - Ability to change the windows (allowing for different displays inside the main window)
 - Play using VLC
 - Multiple tracks play at a time
-- Drop down menu for changing cue behaviour.
+- Drop down menu for changing cue behaviour (in table entry's behaviour cell)
-- Sound cue can start and end at different points
+- Sound cue can start and end at different points (start start point and duration, loop if start + duration is after end of clip)
 - Sound cue can fade in/out within a certain time
 - Cue Numbering (useful for sound cues on a script)
 - Saving cues in a zip file structure (including the sound files themselves)